Sports Therapist Resume Examples and Tips

 The template displays your information using two columns, with each section organized with bold headers.
 The strong font in the header sets your document apart.

 This template uses a distinctive dot-graphic approach.
-Section headings are rendered in color fonts, for easy navigation.
+Section headings are rendered in color resume fonts, for easy navigation.

 The combination of colors in the job applicant’s name makes for a unique look, while the thin, precise lines differentiate each section without going overboard on graphic elements.